 If you can’t make it the post office, you can purchase stamps online at the current rate.
 Even better, the shipping charges are minimal.

 As true-blue bargain hunters know, saving money is always paramount — whether big or small.
-Most people only focus on the big purchases and miss the savings on small transactions.
+Most people only focus on the big purchases and miss the savings on the small transactions.